ropensci-archive/roweb2/content/blog/2019-05-14-nasapower.md

 #### Retrieving Regional Data

-If you're interests cover a large area, it is possible to retrieve an area of cells, rather than a single cell in a query.
+If your interests cover a large area, it is possible to retrieve an area of cells, rather than a single cell in a query.
 They can not be more than 100 points in total for an area of 4.5˚ x 4.5˚.
 Regional coverage is simply specified by providing a bounding box as “lower left (lon, lat)” and “upper